Sarah Tishkoff of the School of Arts and Sciences and the Perelman School of Medicine discusses her new paper entitled Cell.

 Baligh Yehia of the Perelman School of Medicine comments on the progress made in HIV-treatment research.

 Penn Annenberg Study: Americans Roundly Reject Tailored Political Advertising as Politicians Embrace it

 A large majority of Americans are dead-set against the practice of tailored political advertising at the very time in the 2012 election that the activity is seeing unprecedented growth.
 In fact, a high percentage of Americans dislike tailored political advertising so much they say their likelihood of voting for a candidate they support would decrease if they find out the candidate engages in it.

 The percentage of HIV patients taking antiretroviral drugs who experienced the full benefit of the drugs jumped from 45 percent of 72 percent during the past decade, a figure that is lower than previous estimates.

-Mark Duggan of the Wharton School is cited for a research paper about unemployment.
+Researchers from the Wharton School are cited for a collaborative study about volunteering.